eric-pinero/bootbeginner/README.md

 ![](./app/assets/images/learn.gif)

 ### Authorization:
 Bootbeginner has backend auth and persistent user state.
 A user will remain logged in even if they leave the site through the use of cookies.
 Their email address is saved to the backend where database and model level auth ensure its uniqueness.
-The user's password is hashed and the resulting digest is saved to the database.
+The user's password is hashed using BCrypt and the resulting digest is saved to the database.
 In the event that the email address and/or password are not valid, the user will receive an error message.

 ![](./app/assets/images/login.gif)